FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 20th May 2024.md

 with Section 179 3(a) of the Planning and Development Act 2000 (as amended) and Part 8 of the

-Planning and Development Regulations, 2001 (as amended) and noted that it was proposed to--- 3
+Planning and Development Regulations, 2001 (as amended) and noted that it was proposed to
+---
+3

 proceed in accordance with Section 8 of the report.